View Elizabeth Rice's Obituary on fredericknewspost.com and share memories

 |

-Mrs. Elizabeth Jean Rice, 91, of Frederick died Thursday, April 16, 2020 at Frederick Health & Rehab.
-Center.
+Elizabeth Jean Rice, 91, of Frederick, Maryland died Thursday, April 16, 2020 at Frederick Health and Rehabilitation Center.
 She was the wife of the late Homer L. Rice, who preceded her in death on January 18, 1995.

-Upon graduation from high school, Mrs. Rice attended Frederick Nursing School.
+Upon graduation from high school, Elizabeth attended Frederick Nursing School.
 She worked as a nurse for Dr. Robert Hughes for over 30 years.
-She was a member of Parkway Community Church and Salvation Army Auxiliary.
+She was a devout member of Parkway Community Church and Salvation Army Auxiliary.
 She enjoyed traveling, camping, and spending time with her family and friends.

-She is survived by her children, Joye Hicks (Russell) John Rice (Cheryl), Byron Rice, and N. Jane Bolyard (Ralph), 5 grandchildren, and 9 great-grandchildren.
+She is survived by her children, Joye Hicks (Russell) John Rice (Cheryl), Byron Rice, and Nancy Jane Bolyard (Ralph); five grandchildren: Leslie Plummer Hicks (Rob), Rusty Hicks (Michelle), Ralph Bolyard (Jenn), Danielle Rodriguez Rice, Eric Bolyard; and ten great grandchildren: Amanda Plummer, Sarah Plummer, Zack Bolyard, Jessey Bolyard, Emma Bolyard, Mackenzie Bolyard, Lyndsie Bolyard, Zach Bolyard, Peyton Bolyard and Cooper Bolyard.

-The funeral service will be private due to COVID-19.
-A memorial service will be held at a later date.
+A private funeral service will be held, for immediate family members, at St. Paul's Lutheran Cemetery.
+A memorial service will be announced and held at a later date.